acepe/esp32-bt2ps2/README.md

+# Notice
+This fork is the basis for my own projects "esp32-bt2usb" and "esp32-bt2i2c".
+Please check these repositories.
+I will not maintain this fork.

 # Branch: "ble-only"
 This branch is designed to work with a USB-connection instead of a PS2-connection and works with newer ESPs (ESP32-S3 in my case) that do support USB-OTG but only Bluetooth-BLE (not classic).
 All Bluetooth-classic code had to be removed, because its not supported and would not compile on the newer ESPs...
 All the PS2-Keyboard code is removed and replaced with USB-Keyboard HID code.